 The district makes school bus transportation available to all students living two or more miles from school.
 This service is provided at no cost to students.

 Bus routes and any subsequent changes are posted at the school and on the district's Web site.

-Bus routes and stops will be designated annually, and any subsequent changes will be posted at the school and on the district's website.
 For the safety of the operator of the vehicle and all passengers, students must board buses or other vehicles only at authorized stops, and drivers must unload passengers only at authorized stops.

 A parent may also designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated facility or residence must be on an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, you may contact First Student at 469-383-8616 or find more information regarding bus routes at www.lisd.net.
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, you may contact the transportation office at 972-221-4557 or find more information regarding bus routes at www.lisd.net.